moechofe/lowresrmx/ARCHITECTURE.md

     A mobile app modified from the original LowResNX app by "Timo".

-    It's actually usable.

 - 📂 `project.web`

     A makefile project to build the web player.

 - 📂 `test.programs`

     A collection of programs to test the features.
+It's generally a mess.

 - 📂 `tool.dev`

-    Original script to export image as characters binary format.

-- 📂 `web.community`

-    The community website source code.
+    Developer script.